antaz/hikari/README.md

 ## Building

-`hikari` currently only works on FreeBSD.
-This will likely change in the future.
+`hikari` currently only works on FreeBSD and Linux.
+This will likely change in the future when more systems adopt Wayland.

 ### Dependencies